nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship vs llc/2023-06-31-sole_proprietorship_vs_llc_pros_and_cons.md

 A Limited Liability Company gives you personal protection, credibility, and tax options.

-<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/"> Check out our detailed breakdown of LLCs.</a></p>
+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/" target="_blank"> Check out our detailed breakdown of LLCs.</a></p>

 ### Limited Personal Liability Protection ###

 LLCs offer Limited Personal Liability Protections by distinguishing between business finances and personal finances.

 This liability protection is the reason why millions of entrepreneurs prefer LLCs over Sole Proprietorships.

 When you conduct business as an LLC your personal belongings are protected from business lawsuits and debts.

 Your assets include things like your house, car, personal bank accounts, and any other investments you may have.

 <center>
 <img alt="llc advantages" src="/images/content/entreprenur.png" style="width: 63%; height: 63%">